-- The school publishes a quality and comprehensive newsletter 3 times a term in weeks 3, 6 and 9 - Every class contributes a page to the newsletter each year - The newsletter showcases the work of the school - In 2020 the newsletter went fully digital and is available via: - The school webpage - Our SENTRAL for Parents app (requiring a login and password) - The staff handbook is currently being revised and updated
+The school publishes a quality and comprehensive newsletter 3 times a term in weeks 3, 6 and 9.
+In 2022 the newsletter went fully digital and is available via:

+- Our Schoolzine for Parents app SZapp (requiring a login and password). - The staff handbook is annually revised and updated.